learn-co-curriculum/react-hooks-components-basics/README.md

 - Understand what a React component is and what it can be used for
 - Write React components and show the DOM elements they create

-## Overview
+## Introduction

-We'll introduce the heart of React: components.
+In this lesson, we'll introduce the heart of React: components.
 This will include explaining why they're important and examining a few examples.
-If the idea and application of components don't click immediately, _do not worry!_ The different moving parts required to understand how to use them will fall into place as we move forward.
+If the idea and application of components doesn't click immediately, _do not worry!_ The different moving parts required to understand how to use them will fall into place as we move forward.

-## Introduction

 Let's examine a high level overview of what a React component is before we implement one.
 The official [React documentation on components][react component]